Skip to navigation

 When most people consider getting a “divorce” in Maryland, they are referring to an absolute divorce.
 With an absolute divorce, the parties are no longer married.
 They are free to re-marry.
 They do not have inheritance rights.
 In order to get an absolute divorce, though, there must be a legal basis in which to file for the divorce in court.
 This is called having “grounds” for a divorce.
 Maryland provides both no fault and fault grounds for divorce which are described below.

-An absolute divorce can also be granted based on various “fault” factors.
-The two most common fault grounds for divorce are adultery or domestic violence.
-If one party is alleging that their spouse has committed adultery, then they can file for an absolute divorce even if they do not have a no fault basis for an absolute divorce.
+For divorce cases filed before October 1, 2023, an absolute divorce can also be granted based on various "fault" factors.
+The following fault factors are no longer in place for cases filed on or after October 1, 2023.
+The two most common fault grounds for divorce were adultery or domestic violence.
+If one party alleged that their spouse committed adultery, then they had the right to file for an absolute divorce even if they did not have a no-fault basis for an absolute divorce.
 If this is proven in court, and if the aggrieved spouse has not condoned or forgiven the adultery, then the court can award an absolute divorce.
-With regard to domestic violence, if a party can prove that their spouse has engaged in cruelty of treatment or excessively vicious conduct towards the party or children, then the court can award an absolute divorce for this reason.
+With regard to domestic violence, if a party can prove that their spouse engaged in cruelty of treatment or excessively vicious conduct towards the party or children, then the court can award an absolute divorce for this reason.
 Obviously, such a request is incredibly serious and should be discussed in detail with counsel, as there may be measure that can be taken right away, such as requesting a protective order, to ensure the safety of the parties and children.

 Limited Divorce